You are here

 “My sister is six years old.
 There are no grown-ups living with us.
 I need a bathroom tap and clothes and shoes.
 And water also, inside the house.
-But especially, somebody to tuck me and my sister in at night-time.”
-Apiwe aged 1324
+But especially, somebody to tuck me and my sister in at night-time.” - Apiwe aged 13 23

-In Botswana, it is estimated that 93,000 children had lost their parent(s) to AIDS by the end of 2009.25
+In Botswana, it is estimated that 120,000 children had lost one or both parents to AIDS by the end of 2012.
+24

 Read more about HIV & AIDS in Botswana.

-By the end of 2009, it was estimated that Malawi had over half a million children orphaned by AIDS.33
+By the end of 2012, it was estimated that Malawi had 770,000 children orphaned by AIDS.
+30

 As early as 1991, the Government of Malawi established a National Orphan Care Task Force.
 The Task Force is made up of various representatives and organisations, which are responsible for planning, monitoring and revising all programmes on orphan care.
 One year later, in 1992, National Orphan Care Guidelines were established.
 The guidelines serve as a broad blueprint to encourage and co-ordinate regional and community efforts.
-The Task Force has also established a subcommittee that is reviewing existing laws and legal procedures to provide greater protection to vulnerable children.34
+The Task Force has also established a subcommittee that is reviewing existing laws and legal procedures to provide greater protection to vulnerable children.
+31

-However, a severe lack of human and financial resources continues to hold back Malawi’s fight against AIDS, including efforts to support AIDS orphans.
+However, a severe lack of human and financial resources continues to hold back Malawi’s fight against AIDS, including efforts to support children orphaned by AIDS.

 Read more about HIV & AIDS in Malawi.

-In Zambia the estimated number of children orphaned because of AIDS is 690,000.38
+In Zambia the estimated number of children orphaned because of AIDS is 670,000 as of 2012.
+35

 “It's very hard to find a family in Zambia that hasn't been personally touched.
 It's very hard to find a child that hasn't seen or witnessed a death related to HIV/AIDS.
 The extended family in the community structure, they've really broken under the weight of the HIV/AIDS epidemic and poverty, and when the burden becomes too great, families are unable to cope anymore, and so we're seeing tremendous numbers of orphans and children who are no longer able to be cared for by their extended family.”